Online sales of age-restricted products

 The above guidance is applicable to all products that are subject to age-restricted sales.
 These include alcohol, spray paints, fireworks, video recordings and games, and cigarettes.
 See 'Age-restricted products' for further information.

-For more general information about online sales, please see 'Distance sales - from 13 June 2014'.
+For more general information about online sales, please see 'Consumer contracts - distance sales'.

 - Children and Young Persons Act 1933